-The Parties agree that all correspondence between the Employer and the Union related to matters covered by this Agreement shall be sent to the Secretary-Business Manager or designate as the case may be.
+- A. The Parties agree that all correspondence between the Employer and the Union related to matters covered by this Agreement shall be sent to: - For the Union: The Secretary-Business Manager or designate: - For the Employer: The General Manager or designate.